-Body Positive Cornell (BPC) is supported by the Cornell Health Eating Program (CHEP) and the Skorton Center for Health Initiatives staff, and is conducted in collaboration with Cornell Athletics, Cornell Fitness Centers, Cornell Minds Matter, Panhellenic, Cornell Wellness, and Johnson Graduate School of Management.
+Body Positive Cornell (BPC) is supported by the Cornell Health Eating Program (CHEP) and the Skorton Center for Health Initiatives staff, and is conducted in collaboration with Cornell Athletics, Cornell Fitness Centers, Cornell Minds Matter, Panhellenic, and Cornell Wellness.

-- honors the body diversity of our campus community and challenges the stigma of and discrimination based on size or appearance
+- embraces the body diversity of our campus community

 - is a force for positive social change at Cornell

 Developed in partnership with The Body Positive,™ BPC promotes holistic wellness practices that increase physical, mental, and emotional health using a weight-neutral, self-empowerment model built upon the following five core competencies: reclaiming health; practicing intuitive self-care; cultivating self-love; declaring your own authentic beauty; and building community.
 BPC uses the Be Body Positive™ curriculum, a research-based program grounded in the Health at Every Size™ philosophy.
 Groups are led by trained peer facilitators, are interactive, and open to undergraduate students and staff of all backgrounds, genders, and identities.

 In groups, participants learn about and discuss:

 - Messages they receive and internalize from others (e.g., media, peers, etc.) about beauty, body image, and health

 - Reclaiming our health and intuitive nutrition, exercise, and sleep